Swedish Development Cooperation with Kenya

-Sweden’s development cooperation with Kenya 2009-2013/14 is guided by a strategy based on Kenya’s Vision 2030, which seeks to establish Kenya as a middle-income country by 2030.
-Kenya is currently developing the second Medium Term Plan (MTP II) which will be the platform for development cooperation between 2014 and 2018.
+Sweden’s development cooperation with Kenya 2009-2015 is guided by a cooperation strategy based on Kenya’s Vision 2030, which seeks to establish Kenya as a middle-income country by 2030.
+Kenya has since developed the second Medium Term Plan (MTP II) which is the platform for development cooperation between 2014 and 2018.

 Sweden has supported Kenya within its development cooperation for the last 50 years.
 While maintaining support during difficult periods Sweden has always tried to be an outspoken partner with regards to human rights violations, accountability and gender equality.
 The support to government increased after the successful elections in 2002 opening up for new possibilities for fundamental reforms.

 The overall objective of the cooperation is a Kenya in which all poor people have the opportunity to improve their living conditions, and where their human rights are realised.
 The rights perspective and the perspectives of the poor as well as the aid effectiveness principles of ownership, coordination, harmonisation and management for results are at the core of the cooperation.

 Sweden’s cooperation focuses on Democratic Governance and Human Rights, Natural Resources and Environment, and Urban Development.
 Swedish support over the current strategy period is approximately SEK 400 million (KES 4.4 billion) per year, provided as grants.
 In 2014 the total Swedish support to Kenya amounted to 484 million SEK (KES 5.3 billion).
 Sweden works with government authorities at the national and county-level, as well as with the UN, the private sector and civil society organisations.